beckyetroy/DisneyMovieSoundtrackWebApp/README.md

 - Added JavaScript for dashboard.html
     - created object "sonatas" to store playlist and displayed using jQuery
     - added rating feature with input validation and feedback

+- Converted to an app that uses node.js
+- Added controller and routes to the back-end